 2yr and 100yr-24 hour flood routing is performed in accordance with MSD Rules and Regulations.
 The starting water surface elevation may begin at the bottom of the bioretention soil media, assuming storage within the media (35-40% void space) and the open space above ground within the surface basin and forebay.
 The underdrain does not need to be taken into account in the routing since the filter bed is typically designed to drain within a longer time period than what is normally necessary to obtain 2yr and 100yr flow attenuation.

-100yr-24 hour low flow blocked calculations shall be performed assuming that the lowest orifice is blocked and water is ponded to the next unblocked opening for the initial routing condition.
+100yr-24 hour low flow blocked calculations shall be performed assuming that the lowest orifice and any intermediate flow openings are fully blocked and water is ponded to the overflow structure’s sill for the initial routing condition unless directed otherwise by the District.
 Maximum ponding elevation within the basin shall not exceed 5.5′ and one foot of freeboard is required.

 CN modification cannot be claimed with nested bioretention.